Ways to Enrol, Concessions, Costs & Conditions, Facilities for Disabled students, Bursary and more ...

-Students should complete the enrolment form in the centre of the brochure and can pay by cheque, credit or debit card.
+Students should complete the enrolment form in the centre of the brochure and can pay by cheque.
 If students are enrolling by post for more than one course then separate enrolment forms and cheques are needed for each course.

 Confirmation of Enrolment

-If you enrol in person, by post or by telephone, a receipt will be sent out to you in the post.
+If you enrol by a receipt will be sent out to you in the post.
 If you have enrolled online, a confirmation of enrolment will be sent to your email address.
 The Confirmation of Enrolment is your only acknowledgement of enrolment.
 If you enrol by telephone or post and have not received your Confirmation of Enrolment within ten days then please let us know.

 Costs and Conditions